 15 minutes.
 20. What time of day did his wife usually water the plants?
 Was there enough garbage to take out yet?
 What day did the garbage truck come?
 Donnie didn’t know the answer to these things, but he put on a brave face as he tried to think through the problem.
 The dog was watching him, he didn’t want to show any signs of weakness.

 Another 5 minutes and he decided now was the time to water the plants.
 He would do it in the evening, and just be sure to do it every evening.
 That was the trick.
 Develop a routine.
 Normalize things.
-He grabbed the green water pitcher used by his wife and the tap hadn’t been running for a second when all of a sudden, the cat started fighting for her life.
+He grabbed the green water pitcher used by his wife and the tap hadn’t been running for a second when the grocery bag on his arm erupted.
 The sound of running water so close to her ears had convinced her that this whole ordeal meant bath time.
 She hated bath time.
 Her thrashing and claws had Donnie crashing around the kitchen.
 The Mix Master met the floor and shattered.
 She tore at his arm and he fell across the stove, his hand sweeping across the dials, the elements bending under his weight.

 He had hardly made it back to the front door when he heard the tell tale brake squeal of the pizza guy.
 Donnie sighed happily.
 He was finally catching a little break in all of this.
 Early pizza, and his wallet was exactly where he’d last left it.
 His back pocket.
 He grinned as he grabbed hold of the pizza, doing what he could to hide the scratches on his arms.
 He had just handed over his card when he felt the dog’s leash go taunt.
 He heard a whimper.
 A hiss.

 He turned slowly.
 The cat, half drenched, had gotten out of the bag.
 She had a look in her eye that said she’d rather be in Mexico.
-She didn’t know where Mexico was, or what it was for that matter, but like hell Donnie was going to stop her.
-She knew what the front door meant, and the front door looked a lot like Mexico.
+She didn’t know where Mexico was, or what it was for that matter, but she knew what the front door meant, and the front door looked a lot like Mexico.
 She made a dash for the left and the pizza came crashing down, a fiery wall of cheese.
 She dodged right, the dog snapped at her tail and Donnie over-committed.
 She faked him out and ran between his legs.